LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          without the required score.

-         Having your university courses officially offered in English does *not* exempt you -- though it should make pasing the English exam easier.
+         Having your university courses officially offered in English does *not* exempt you -- though it should make passing the English exam easier.

          You can *retake* an English exam as many times as you need *before* admission to get up to a passing grade.